Yaesu FT-101

 A Yaesu FT-101EE tuned to 7.180 (LSB) MHz.
 Many users left the protective plastic covering on to protect the face from scratching and dirt.

 Yaesu FT-101 is a model line of modular amateur radio transceivers, built by the Yaesu Corporation in Japan during the 1970s and 1980s.
 FT-101 is a set that combines a solid state transmitter, receiver and a tube final amplifier.
 Its solid state features offer high-performance, low-current characteristics and its tube amplifier provides an almost mismatch-resistant transmitter and tuner stage.
 FT-101s were made with plug-in circuit boards that could be sent to the dealer or factory for replacement or repair.
 Until then, modular design was unprecedented in the amateur community.
-This also explains the fact why so many FT-101s are still in use today.
+This also explains why so many FT-101s are still in use today.
 The rig was sold worldwide as Yaesu FT-101 and in Europe as Yaesu FT-101 and as Sommerkamp FT-277.
 Because of its reliability it earned its nickname "the workhorse".